craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 An inner essence of instruction and law.

 #### Essence of Density
+An inner essence of gravity and mass.

 #### Essence of Mutation
+An inner essence of change and difference.

 #### Essence of Acidity
+An inner essence of chemistry and reaction.

 #### Essence of Ending
+An outer essence of ending.

 #### Essence of Divinity
+An outer essence of div
 #### Essence of Growth
 #### Essence of Rot
 #### Essence of Undoing